sveltejs/kit/documentation/docs/05-load.md

 - it can be used to make credentialed requests on the server, as it inherits the `cookie` and `authorization` headers for the page request
 - it can make relative requests on the server (ordinarily, `fetch` requires a URL with an origin when used in a server context)
-- requests for endpoints go direct to the handler function when running on the server, without the overhead of an HTTP call
+- internal requests (e.g. for `+server.js` routes) go direct to the handler function when running on the server, without the overhead of an HTTP call
 - during server-side rendering, the response will be captured and inlined into the rendered HTML
 - during hydration, the response will be read from the HTML, guaranteeing consistency and preventing an additional network request